 Brewer added 73 yards rushing.

-DeSoto jumped to a 21-3 lead and never trailed en route to a 38-29 victory in the 6A Division II state championship, giving the program its first football state email@example.com
+DeSoto jumped to a 21-3 lead and never trailed en route to a 38-29 victory in the 6A Division II state championship, giving the program its first football state title. email@example.com